-Welcome to the psychology lab virtual tour!
+You can take the virtual tour below to see what spaces we offer.
 The images below are interactive – please click and drag to explore the lab spaces.

 Above is the view of the lab as you enter the door.
 On your left you’ll find the teaching area.
 To your right you’ll see the experimental booths.
 Straight on is the Creative Methods Lab, Applied Cognition Lab and psychology technician office.
 Scroll down to explore in more detail…

 Here is the teaching area, with high performance computers and a Smart whiteboard and projector, where psychology students can come for quiet study or group work.
 The psychology technicians also run small teaching sessions on lab equipment and software for groups of students.
 Students can also use it for their dissertations to present experiments to groups of people.
 One student explored how music affected concentration by playing music of different tempos to groups of students and measured how it impacted their performance on a concentration task, for example.
 You can also catch a glimpse of the experimental booths….